xinglongzhangnudt/LERL-for-soft-robots/README.md

  - Conduct online policy learning on the basis of the transferred policy gain matrix $K$.

 ### Part 3 Policy adaptation to heterogeneous soft-muscle robot
  We take the policy adaption to the configuration $U_L-U_M-U_S$ as an example to show the explicit steps to realize policy adaptation to soft-muscle robots.
 The feedforward policy is retrained for the new configuration $U_L-U_M-U_S$ in **Part 3.1**.
-The Koopman embedding trained in **Part 1.1** is reused  for the new configuration $U_L-U_M-U_S$ without retraining.
+The Koopman embedding trained in **Part-pre** is reused  for the new configuration $U_L-U_M-U_S$ without retraining.
 The policy learned on the honeycomb segement in **Part 1.2** is transferred to the heterogeneous soft-muscle robot via the action allocation strategy, and updated online, as presented in **Part 3.2**.

 #### Part 3.1 Step 1 Feedforward policy learning for the configuration $U_L-U_M-U_S$
  - Collect quasi-static motion data of the configuration $U_L-U_M-U_S$ and place them in the path "policy_adaptation_soft_muscle_robot/step1_feedforward_policy_training/quasi_static_data_el_em_es.mat".